jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 <source>:1:33: note: the required expression 'a.print()' would be ill-formed
 ```
 Some sceptical gurus will tell you that this can be emulated with some witch-crafted [SFINAEs]({filename}../C++/sfinae-introduction.md).
-Concepts were not christmas wish-list for **C++**, but I have to admit that Bjarne's talk hipped me a lot!
+Concepts were not on my christmas wish-list for **C++** this year, but I have to admit that Bjarne's talk hipped me a lot!

 ### [Talk] How to Write Well-Behaved Value Wrappers - Simon Brand - 💀💀💀 ★★: